 Each meeting of the Board of Directors involves lively discussions and deliberations in a solemn atmosphere, with globally-minded Independent Directors with a wealth of management experience supervising the execution of operations by Executive Officers and providing them with inquiries and advice from various angles.
 The Board of Directors also works to obtain information as necessary on trends in legal changes and corporate governance by holding lectures by outside experts and through other means.
-In fiscal 2019, the Board of Directors was comprised of 5 Independent Directors and 1 Internal Director, with one of the Independent Directors being a female.
-Board of Directors meetings were convened 10 times, with 90% attendance by 1 Director and 100% attendance by the other 5 Directors.
+In fiscal 2020, the Board of Directors was comprised of 5 Independent Directors and 1 Internal Director, with one of the Independent Directors being a female.
+Board of Directors meetings were convened 9 times, with 88.9% attendance by 1 Director and 100% attendance by the other 5 Directors.
 Based on the Board of Director Regulations, the Board of Directors addresses statutory matters, approves quarterly budgets, approves quarterly earnings reports, deliberates on M&A, deliberates on the executive organization, and receives reports on the current status and medium- to long-term plans of each business division.
 The Board of Directors also conducts self-assessment where a survey of the management and effectiveness by the Board of Directors and three committees is conducted once annually.
-The results of the self-assessment in fiscal 2019 are as follows.
-"It can be said that problematic issues related to the effectiveness of the supervisory function of the Board of Directors were not observed based on such findings as (1) the Independent Directors question and state their opinions on executive proposals from a variety of angles; (2) deliberations at Board of Directors meetings are lively and conducted in an open manner; (3) evaluations of each of the Executive Officers are carried out objectively at the Nomination and Compensation Committee meetings; and (4) the Audit Committee monitored for appropriate execution of business by cooperating with corporate auditing departments, and the internal audit section of business divisions.
-Moreover, deliberations were held this fiscal year on matters such as policy on ESG-related initiatives.
-Issues recognized going forward include: the need to deepen discussions regarding policy on medium- to long-term portfolio restructuring; analysis in the Nomination Committee regarding the composition of the Board of Directors, including its skill matrix at the Nomination Committee, and; strengthening the promotion of plans related to successors of the management team."
+The results of the self-assessment in fiscal

+2020 are as follows.
+"It can be said that problematic issues related to the effectiveness of the supervisory function of the Board of Directors were not observed based on such findings as (1) the Independent Directors question and state their opinions on executive proposals from a variety of angles; (2) deliberations at Board of Directors meetings are lively and conducted in an open manner; (3) evaluations of each of the Executive Officers are carried out objectively at the Nomination and Compensation Committee meetings; and (4) the Audit Committee monitored for appropriate execution of business and actively received reports from the accounting auditors by cooperating with corporate auditing departments, and the internal audit section of business divisions.
+Moreover, this year the Board of Directors discussed policies and initiatives to strengthen the compliance system, and the Nomination Committee launched an assessment by a third party organization in order to ascertain the current status of internal human resources with a view to considering more specific measures for the Succession Plan.
+As for future issues, it was confirmed that discussions on medium-to-long term management strategies and risk management should be further deepened, and that the Nomination Committee should hold sufficient discussions on the diversity of directors and continue to promote succession planning for the management team."